-GOLD ANNEALING CRUCIBLES & PARTING FLASKS
+GOLD ANNEALING CRUCIBLES, PARTING FLASKS AND OTHER ACCESSORIES

 The reason for using nitric acid, is that silver is soluble in it but gold is not.
 However, to ensure that no silver is secluded into the gold, and therefore protected from being dissolved, it is first necessary to laminate the bead into a cornet.

 Finally, it is possible to do the nitric acid attack in quartz parting and annealing crucibles or in borosilicate parting flasks.
 Particularly, Quartz parting and annealing crucibles have the advantage of requiring less manipulation of the bead because the next step of the process (gold annealing) is done using this same crucible.

 After the nitric acid attack, the obtained pure gold cornet is very brittle because it is covered by a multitude of holes left by the dissolved silver.
 At this point, it would be unsafe to weight the gold cornet due to the risk of breaking it and losing a part of the sample.
 For this reason , it is necessary to anneal the gold cornet in a quartz parting and annealing crucibles , fireclay crucible or porcelain crucible.